An Appalachian Trail Tale

 Dear Diary,

-I’d tell you all about the events that took place today, but what happens on the AT stays on the AT.
+I’d share all that took place today, but what happens on the AT stays on the AT.
+AT Confidential, man.

 ~~~~~~~~~~

-Not long after our quintet awoke, ate and began our balancing act atop Pennsylvania’s rocky road, we happened upon a couple of teenagers.
+Soon after our quirky quintet quit our quietude and began the balancing act atop Pennsylvania’s rocky road, we happened upon two teens.
 (Full disclosure: they happened upon us.)
-The boys’ summer vacation had just kicked off and they wanted to enjoy it to the fullest, by heading to the hills for a few days.
+The boys’ summer vacation had just embarked and they wanted to enjoy it to the fullest, by heading to the hills for some days.

-Their packs were the largest I’d seen, with sleeping bags the size of those enormous rolled-up hay bales strapped atop.
-The gear might proffer protection in the event of a fall, assuming they were to tip over backwards, which didn’t look implausible.
-But because of their youthanized age they were HOPPING from rock to rock, with no trouble whatsoever, and without much regard for the anguish the rest of us were contending with.
+Teenagers aren’t the brightest of things.
+Their packs were the largest we’d seen.
+Sleeping bags like huge rolled-up hay bales were strapped atop.
+The bags might proffer protection in the event of a fall, if they were to tip over backwards, which didn’t look implausible.
+But because of their youthanized years they were HOPPING from rock to rock, with no trouble whatsoever, and with no regard for the anguish we were dealing with.
 It was disgusting.
 Rock bottom.

 It’s a timeworn recollection, but I remember being their age once, back when I still stood a chance at changing.
-(I remember more than once; what I mean is I was their age once and still remember it as though it was just thirty odd years ago, a lifetime or two back.)
+(I remember more than once; what I mean is I was their age once and still remember it as though it was just thirty odd years ago.)
 This was long before the future got ahead of itself, before electronic gadgetry became the centerpiece of our lives, and before I began suffering from a dreaded case of TMB(1).

-My pal, Jon Sadler, a professor who once professed he didn’t deserve to be a professor (he deserved it--he worked hard), invited me to his cabin in the High Sierra.
-I reached the lakeside home by way of my non-operational, chain-smoking mom and work-averse* stepdad, in the back of their beat up pick up, ninety minutes after leaving the Low Sierra.
+My pal, Jon Sadler, a professor who once professed he didn’t deserve to be a professor (he did: he worked), invited me to his cabin in the High Sierra.
+We got there by way of my non-operational, chain-smoking mom and work-averse* stepdad, in the back of their beat up pick up, a hour after leaving the Low Sierra.
 Jon and I were immortal, but too young to drive.
 In those days, the era of moon boots, we relied heavily on people who could drive, or people who thought they could.
-Our drivers continued straight to Stateline’s casinos, where they perfected their everlasting losing streak.
+Our drivers continued to Stateline’s casinos, where they perfected their everlasting losing streak.

-Anyway, Jon’s lineage had owned the cabin on Echo Lake since the dinosaur days.
-It was Jon, who can ID nearly every bird, who introduced me to long-distance backpacking.
+Jon’s lineage has owned the cabin on Echo Lake since dinosaurs roamed.
+It was Jon, who can ID every bird ever, who introduced me to long-distance backpacking.
 Or what we considered long-distance.
 Our packs then rivaled these teens’ this morning.
 In spite of the bulk, I knew then I was addicted to the freedom of the hills.
 (I’m taking steps to overcome my hiking addiction, but I’m not out of the woods yet.)
 Hills help hatch happiness.
 In my case, a new nightly home, one exclusive of abuse, anxiety or cigarette smoke.
-I stared into the cosmos each night and knew I’d found my place.
-My home.
-I learned then: there is no such thing as homeless.
+I stared into the cosmos each night and knew I’d found my home.
+I learned: there is no such thing as homeless.
 And there’s no place like home.
 I was home free.

 Here I am, eons on, still sleeping under that same leaky roof.
 I was delighted to see these boys discovering what Jon and I had learned long ago.
 I hoped they’d learn to pare down their packs, for their sake.
 Still, they disappeared before us, handicap and all.

 I remember being their age.
 It was more fun being young.
-Up yours, clock.
-(My favorite childhood memory is my back not aching.)
+Up yours, clock!
+(My best childhood memory is my back not aching.)

-Mountain Goat, who’s got fine motoring skills, could’ve kept up with the two squirts, but what for?
+Mountain Goat, who’s got fine motoring skills, could’ve kept pace with the squirts, but what for?
 If he wants immaturity he’s got us!
-As per routine, he led the charges--each of us uncharged--down (and up) the trail.
-If there’s a more fitting trailname for the spry guy, we cannot think of it.
-His strides aren’t quick, but they eat up this realest of estate in vast chunks.
+As per routine, he led the charges--each of us uncharged--down the trail.
+If there’s a more fitting trailname for the spry guy, we can’t think of it.
+His strides aren’t quick, but they eat up this realest of real estate in chunks.
 A long lope, with toes pointed outward as much as forward.
-At six feet and some odd inches, we’re about the same height.
+At six feet and some odd inches, we’re the same height.
 I don’t get it.

 But trails have no entry fees, no official waivers to sign and no competitor list (nor any competitors, except maybe for those who’ve previously achieved the feat).
 No official anything, including officials (as in: it’s no trouble to cheat and avoid trouble).
 There’s no prize money either.
 Just a personal challenge and a lot of sounding your blow-hole, to whomever will listen.
 The thing is you can be the fastest walker in the world, maybe even the most well-known, but you’ll never be as cool as the third-string quarterback.